-Capacitive Position Sensors / Controllers for Nano-Measuring / Nanometrology
+Measuring Nanometers: Capacitive Sensors / for Nano-Measuring / Nanometrology

-Capacitive sensors (capacitance gauges) are the nanometrology system of choice for the most demanding precision positioning, scanning and measurement applications in the nano-world.
-PI capacitive sensors ensure highest resolution, linearity and longterm stability.
+Capacitive sensors (capacitance gauges) are the nanometrology technology of choice for the most demanding precision positioning, scanning and measurement applications, when it comes to measuring small distances with nanometer resolution and below.
+PI capacitive sensors ensure highest accuracy, resolution, linearity and longterm stability.
 These absolute-measuring, non-contact devices detect motion

-at sub-nanometer levels non-contact, directly.
-They provide accuracy, linearity, resolution, stability and bandwidth superior to conventional sensors such as LVDTs, strain gauge type sensors (piezo resistive sensors).
+at sub-nanometer levels witout contact, directly.
+They provide a combination of accuracy, linearity, resolution, stability and bandwidth superior to conventional sensors such as LVDTs and strain gauge type sensors (piezo resistive sensors).